Welcome to the KAN Family!

 There are three or four ways you could sharpen your knife.

-- Japanese Water Stones – Start with a dual-grit Japanese water stone (I’d suggest something like a 1000/5000 grit combo), practice up, and sharpen as often as you’d like.
+- Japanese Water Stones – Start with a Japanese water stone (something like a 1000 grit), practice up, and sharpen as often as you’d like.
 We really like this option, because you’ll probably eventually want to know how to do this, and you can literally get a hair-popping edge with an inexpensive stone, on your own.
 It doesn’t take long to get started, and many people find it soothing enough to become a true hobby.

-- Professional Bladesmith – Many cutlery places will sharpen your knives for a reasonable fee, so if you don’t feel like learning, find someone who has already mastered the skill.
+- Professional Bladesmith – Many cutlery shops will sharpen your knives for a reasonable fee, so if you don’t feel like learning, find someone who has already mastered the skill.

 - Other methods – There are some very fancy (and very expensive) methods of getting a very fine edge on your knife.
 Some are complicated contraptions, but really create the perfect stone-to-edge angles, taking razor-sharpness to the next level.
 Others will use belts that can put a convex edge on your knife.
 Please don’t use any method that would change the profile and geometry of your knife if you aren’t confident in your skills.
-Again, we highly recommend trying your hand at water stones.
+Again, we highly recommend trying your hand with a sharpening stone or two.